-Once a student reads the chapter, she/he will participate in a weekly discussion board.
+There will be a few discussions during the summer semester.
 The links to the discussion board will be located in the appropriate "Course Content" folder.

-The discussion may be over a topic in your reading or an outside article that coincides with the chapter topic.
-Your participation in the discussion board is essential as each week is worth twenty (20) points.
+The discussion may be over a topic in your reading or an outside article that coincides with the chapter.
+Your participation in the discussion board is essential as each one is worth twenty (20) points.
+Since this is a summer course with shortened time, not every discussion will be assigned.